-Dermatophytosis is the medical term for a parasitic fungal infection that affects the skin, hair, and/or nails (claws).
-The most commonly isolated fungal organisms are Microsporum canis (more commonly referred to as ringworm), Trichophyton mentagrophytes, and Microsporum gypseum.
-This disease occurs in dogs, cats, and other mammals.
-It is diagnosed more commonly in young animals than in old.
+Dermatophytosis is the medical term for the fungal infection affecting the skin, hair, and/or nails (claws) that is more commonly referred to as ringworm.
+The most commonly isolated fungal organisms are Microsporum canis, Trichophyton mentagrophytes, and Microsporum gypseum.
+This disease occurs in dogs, cats, and other species of animals, including people.
+It is diagnosed more commonly in young individuals than in aduld.

 Occasionally, dogs are classified as asymptomatic or silent carriers.
-In other words, they harbor the disease-causing fungus, but presenting no visible signs of the condition.
-However, even these dogs are contagious to humans and other animals.
+In other words, they harbor the disease-causing fungus but present no visible signs of the condition.
+These dogs can still pass the disease on to humans and other animals.

-Diseases or medications that decrease the body's ability to develop a normal immune response (known as immunocompromising diseases, or immunosuppressive medications, respectively) can increase the likelihood that your dog will be susceptible to a fungal infection of the skin, hair, and/or nails, as well as increase the potential for a more severe infection.
-Environments that are densely populated with animals (for example, in an animal shelter or kennel), or where there is poor nutrition, poor management practices, and lack of adequate quarantine period, will also increase risk of infection.
+Anything that decreases the body's ability to mount an effective immune response (such as young age, immunocompromising diseases, or immunosuppressive medications) increases the likelihood that your dog will develop ringworm, as well as increase the potential for a more severe infection.
+Environments that are densely populated with animals (for example, in an animal shelter or kennel), or where there is poor nutrition, poor management practices, and lack of an adequate quarantine period, also increase risk of infection.
 Finally, disruptions to the normal protective barrier of the skin, like wounds or a flea infestation, increase a pet’s susceptibility to ringworm.